sky24h/MangaNinjia-training/README.md

 ![teaser](docs/teaser.gif)
 ## 📢 News
+* 2025-01-20: 🔥 MangaNinja is available on huggingface space, Thanks [Sylvain Filoni](https://x.com/fffiloni) !
+You can found it [here](https://huggingface.co/spaces/fffiloni/MangaNinja-demo).
+* 2025-01-16: 🔥 MangaNinja is available on windows, 6G VRAM need Auto install and Download Model.
+Thanks [sdbds](https://x.com/bdsqlsz) !
+You can found it [here](https://github.com/sdbds/MangaNinjia-for-windows).
 * 2025-01-15: Inference code and paper are released.
-* 2025-01-16: MangaNinja is available on windows, 6G VRAM need Auto install and Download Model.
-Thanks @sdbds !
-You can found it [here](https://github.com/sdbds/MangaNinjia-for-windows). 🔥
 * 🏃: We will open an issue area to investigate user needs and adjust the model accordingly.
 This includes more memory-efficient structures, data formats for line art (such as binary line art), and considering retraining MangaNinjia on a better foundation model (sd3,flux).

 ## 🛠️ Setup